RoshiniUdayaKumar/RTL-Coding-Challenge/README.md

 43. Look-up Tables (LUTs)
 44. Memory-RAM/ROM

+## FSM Coding Topics covered:

+This repository consists of FSM designs.
+I aimed to design two models of FSM- Melay and Moore.
+Melay machines are those whose outputs depend both on the present input and previous state outputs.
+Moore machines are those whose output depends solely on the present input.
+Again, these machines can have non-overlapping or overlapping designs.

+45. Sequence Detector using Moore Non-Overlapping method.
+46. Sequence Detector using Moore Overlapping method.
+47. Sequence Detector using Melay Overlapping method.
+48. FSM Secure Car Key
+49. High-Level State Machine (HLMS) of a soda dispenser
+50. FSM of a traffic light controller.
+51. FSM design of an ATM machine.

 ## What i could have done if i had more time
 Ran synthesis on my RTL code and ensured that the designs met the timing requirements.
 I would have also studied power requirements for these designs.